SankalpaBaral/Wp-scanner/README.md

 # Wp-scanner
-A simple wordpress files detecting tool
+A simple wordpress files fuzzing tool created by a noob coder